-For example, the relation $\leq$ on $\mathbb{R}$ is reflexive, anti-symmetric, and transitive, but not symmetric.
+For example, the relation \leq on \mathbb{R} is reflexive, anti-symmetric, and transitive, but not symmetric.
 More generally, any relation on a set S that is reflexive, anti-symmetric, and transitive is called a partial order.
-It is called a total order if for every $x, y \in S$ , either xRy or yRx (or both).
+It is called a total order if for every $x, y \in S$, either xRy or yRx (or both).

-As further examples, the relation < on $\mathbb{R}$ is not reflexive, symmetric, or antisymmetric, but it is transitive.
-The relation $\neq$ on $\mathbb{R}$ is not reflexive, antisymmetric or transitive, but it is symmetric.
+As further examples, the relation < on \mathbb{R} is not reflexive or symmetric, but it is antisymmetric and transitive.
+The relation \neq on \mathbb{R} is not reflexive, antisymmetric or transitive, but it is symmetric.